 Rory and Aubrey Dunne's residence

 Aubrey Dunne is a 19 year old attending school at Crescent Falls State University.
 She grew up in Indianapolis and lived with her older and younger brothers.
 Growing up she had a fondness for horses and was a competitive horseback rider.
 She had never had much interest in school and had done merely mediocre work throughout most of her school career, preferring instead to socialize and participate in creative pursuits.
-When she was 16 she was working with a new horse and was thrown from the horse's back, sustaining a concussion and spinal injury that paralyzed her from the waist down.
+When she was 16 she was working with a new horse and was thrown from the horse's back, sustaining a concussion and spinal cord injury that paralyzed her from the waist down.
 She participated in a mental health program while she was recovering from the injury and decided to pursue a career in mental health, using her new perspective and creative passions to pursue a career in art therapy.
 She is currently enrolled in a social work program at the university and lives with her older brother Rory.